 Printing

 The structure Compiler.Control.Print contains several useful flags and functions with which you can control or redirect compiler error, diagnostic, and result messages.
-Among other things, there is a variable printDepth that controls the depth of printing of large structured values.
+Among other things, there is a variable printDepth that controls the cut-off depth of printing of large structured values.

 Interacting with the operating system

-The structures IO, OS, and others contain functions for such tasks as executing other programs from within sml and changing the current directory.
-These are documented in The Standard ML Basis Library manual.
+The Standard ML Basis Library contains a number of structures, such as TextIO, BinIO, OS that provide support for such tasks as executing other programs from within sml and changing the current directory.
+These are documented in smlfamily.org/Basis:[The Standard ML Basis Library].